sjbrown/1kfa/mod_guide_gm.md

  * describe scenes
  * give Non-Player Characters (NPCs) names, voices, motivations, and behavior
- * confront the other players with challenges and dangers
+ * confront the PCs with challenges and dangers
  * ask the other players questions
  * gain and spend Journey Points and Shadow Points
- * take some notes in your GM Worksheet
  * administer the Narrative Authority Waterfall
  * deeply practice Ludic Listening